 Lovely streets and gorgeous architecture are integral parts of Vilnius Old Town.
 Most of the visitors are impressed with Baroque churches, cute statues on the streets and reasonable prices.
-However, not all travelers know that Vilnius Old Town was recognized as one of the largest and the most beautiful Baroque Old Town in Europe.
+However, not all travelers know that Vilnius Old Town was recognized as one of the largest and the most beautiful Baroque Old Towns in Europe.
 In 1994 Vilnius Old Town was included on the World Heritage List.
-So, if you still have doubts about what to see in Vilnius, you should buy a last minute ticket and come to explore it.
+So, if you still have doubts about what to see in Vilnius, you should buy a last-minute ticket and come to explore it.

 Uzupis is an ‘Independent Republic’ next to the Vilnius Old Town.
-Formerly, it was known as one of the poorest district of the city.
-Shabby buildings and dark abandoned streets turned this area into one of the cheapest place to live.
+Formerly, it was known as one of the poorest districts of the city.
+Shabby buildings and dark abandoned streets turned this area into one of the cheapest places to live.
 Nowadays, Uzupis is known as an exceptional place in Vilnius.
 Bohemian life is alive there.
 Paintings on the walls and magnificent sculptures really reflect the spirit of art.
-All travelers who wish to see the different Lithuanian capital should take time for lovely stroll through unique streets in Uzupis.
+All travelers who wish to see the different Lithuanian capital should take time for a lovely stroll through unique streets in Uzupis.

 12 Bernardine Garden